 Logsdon Seminary is eager to assist current students and graduates in finding positions of ministry.
 The seminary is also able to assist churches and church-related entities in locating effective ministers from the Logsdon community.
 At present, students and others interested in placement should contact the office of the Dean of Logsdon School of Theology (325.670.1287) for assistance.
-Students at extension sites will also find the directors of those extensions to be helpful in placement matters.
-Their contact information appears below.
+Students in San Antonio will also find the Director to be helpful in placement matters.